Codecademy/docs/content/javascript/concepts/accessors/accessors.md

 ---
 Title: 'Accessors'
-Description: "Offers access to an object's properties through either dot notation or bracket notation."
+Description: 'Offers access to the properties of an object through either dot notation or bracket notation.'
 Subjects:
   - 'Web Development'
   - 'Computer Science'